santo1989/santo1989/README.md

 ### 🏅 Honors & Awards :

+- Bangladesh Government Scholarship on SEIP program for PHP with Laravel Framework Web Development.
+- WSDA Professional English Communication Skills Training Certificate
 - Sonali Bank Ltd. Scholarship of 10,000 BDT (Every times) for outstanding result in SSC, B.Sc, M.Sc
-- Bangladesh Government Scholarship on SEIP program for PHP with Laravel Framework Web Development.
 - Placed Third at “7th March Essay Compaction” (2014), an Essay competition at Govt.
 Titumir College in the Writer category.
 - Placed Second in “Father of the Nation Birth Anniversary Essay Compaction” (2013), an Essay competition at Govt.
 Titumir College in the Writer category.
 - Placed First in “Science Essay Competition” (2003), an Essay competition in Gazipur District in the Writer category.